S1rEx1/Rice-Switcher/README.md

 # Rice-Switcher

-An utility to switch between ur rices (only for linux)
+'An utility to switch between your rices